SemonnomeS/contacts-book/README.md

 # My Contacts Book App

-This is a sample README file for my Contacts Book Angular application.
+This is a README file for my Contacts Book Angular application.
 Below, I'll provide information about the CI/CD pipeline I've set up to build, test, and deploy my application.

 ## Continuous Integration and Continuous Deployment (CI/CD)